Skip to main content

 June 25, 2020

 WASHINGTON— Congresswoman Lauren Underwood (IL-14) and Alma Adams (NC-12), co-chairs and co-founders of the Black Maternal Health Caucus, released the following statement on the introduction of the Patient Protection and Affordable Care Enhancement Act.
+The legislation includes policies to incentivize states that have not expanded Medicaid to do so and to require states to extend Medicaid coverage to new mothers for 1-year postpartum.

 November 19, 2019